HamburgBigJ/Elements/README.md

 **Installation**
 -
 1. Set spawn-protection to 0
+2. enable-command-block to true
-2. worlds:
+3. worlds:
    world:
    generator: Elements:CustomOverworldGenerator
-3. Drag and drop the plugin in the plugin folder.
+4. Drag and drop the plugin in the plugin folder.